Advancing Pennsylvania’s Entrepreneurial and Innovation Economy

 The Department of Community and Economic Development is focused on growing the economy of Pennsylvania.
 The Department recognized a need for external resources to support their work.

-The Department is working to restore funding to the programs that support entrepreneurship and innovation-based economic development, but lack political support to do so.
-Existing assets include a legacy of solid programs, such as the statewide Ben Franklin Network.
 PA DCED engaged Fourth Economy to produce wide-ranging benchmark data to illustrate where the state is positioned relative to other states in its innovation and entrepreneurial activity.
-The findings demonstrated that the state has been losing ground over the past decade at the same time as significant budget cuts were implemented.
+The findings demonstrated that the state has been losing ground over the past decade, coinciding with significant budget cuts.

 Our Approach